Frank O'Donovan MA - WC2, SW20 & SE1 UKCP Psychotherapist and Supervisor

 Off-street parking is available at Wimbledon.

-My training is integrative which means that I draw upon a range of different therapeutic models but is essentially humanistic and existential.
+My training is broadly based which means that I draw upon a range of different therapeutic models but is essentially focussed on the individual and his or her experiences of life.
 This means that I value your subjective experience and in our sessions the work will be tailored to your individual needs.

 I subscribe to the Code of Ethics of the UKCP, and I am fully covered by Professional Liability Insurance.